LeoMachado94/test-tecnofit-api/README.md

 DB_PASSWORD=your_database_password_here<br>
 ```

 <p>4.
-If your database is not yet created, create a new one using the following command: **php artisan database:create**.
+If your database is not yet created, create a new one using the following command: 'php artisan database:create'.
 By default the database will be created with the name defined in DB_DATABASE of the .env file.
 If you already have a database created and empty, skip this step;</p>

 <p>5.
 Run migrations to create database tables:</p>
 <p>